YingchuLo/YingchuLo.github.io/projects/Face-Recognition/README.md

+## Face Recognition Application
-## Developed a face recognition application using python, OpenCV, tensorflow and Keras
+### Implemented in python, OpenCV, tensorflow, Keras
 - Using transfer learning, achieved extremely high test accuracy for a small training data set with no external preprocessing
 - Successfully developed a method to detect and recognize faces for arbitrary pictures